cyzeng29/frisbee-classifier/SETUP.md

 Run the rename + merge cell before loading the dataset.
 It consolidates all numbered variants (e.g. `HoStack3`, `Ho`) into the 7 base class folders, which was previously mismatched when loaded from Roboflow.

 **Folder Management**
-Users will also need the frisbee_dotmaps/ folder in Drive if they want to run the dotmap to CNN section.
+Users will need the correct file path for frisbee_mode/ and frisbee_dotmaps/ folder in Drive if they want to run the models.